kkrt-labs/kakarot/docs/general/cairo_precompiles.md

 pragma solidity >=0.7.0 <0.9.0;

-/// @notice Solidity interface that allows developers to interact with Cairo precompile methods.
-The precompile has one method `call_contract`.
+/// @notice Solidity interface that allows developers to interact with Cairo contracts and classes.
+This interface can be  the `call_contract` and `library_call`

 /// @dev The Cairo precompile contract's address. address constant CAIRO_PRECOMPILE_ADDRESS = 0x00000000000000000000000000000000000AbDe1;